isaac-mason/arancini/packages/arancini/README.md

 A "System" can be anything that operates on the world.
 You can write simple functions and call them however you like, e.g. inside setInterval, requestAnimationFrame, or in your existing game loop.

-If you're not sure where to start, some optional utilities for organising logic are provided in the `arancini/systems` package.

-See the [**@arancini/systems README**](https://github.com/isaac-mason/arancini/tree/main/packages/arancini-systems) for more information.

 ## Packages

 You can install all of arancini with the umbrella `arancini` package, or you can install individual packages under the `@arancini/*` scope.